Biomedical Leadership Fellow/"Chief of Staff" Fellowship sponsored by HealthX and the Castleman Disease Collaborative Network

 Funding: $24,000 over 1 year for MS3s (MS3s would be expected to take a year off to work full-time on this fellowship and research with Dr. Fajgenbaum starting in summer 2017).

-- Dr. Fajgenbaum will conduct interviews between March 28-April 1.
+- Dr. Fajgenbaum will conduct interviews on a rolling basis.

-- The Chief of Staff will begin on June 1 or July 1 depending on clinical rotations.
+- The Chief of Staff will begin depending on clinical rotations.

 If you have any questions, please email Dr. David Fajgenbaum at firstname.lastname@example.org.